MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

           discussed how the team can prioritize accessibility when seeking to win clients and projects.
 The goal was to sell accessibility as a new pillar in all our offerings rather than an optional service."
+  - type: fullwidth
+    background: Blank
+    content_options:
+      - type: heading3
+        heading03: The bid
+      - type: fullwidth-img
+        image: img/mentorship.jpg
+      - type: generic_content
+        generic_content: >-
+          N﻿ow that our team, Management, and Sales were unified in a strategy we reviewed the bid requirements.
+The client needed time and cost estimates, as well as an action plan outlined.
+We were not given access to code samples, but did have access to the public website.
+The following was considered within the bid:

+          * explanation of remediation level recommended

+          * branding color considerations with plans to remediate while keeping identity intact if issues are found

+          * third-party component remediation plan and recommendations for easy, accessible solutions if issues are found

+          * cost as an agile solution to begin remediation in phases during testing process

+          * client priority and access to dedicated UX and accessibility experts for questions

+          * plan for continued monitoring

+          * plan for client education to prevent accessibility issues from being reintroduced
+team: National UX Manager, Software Engineers, UX Designers
 ---